-For example, if you were to run a webserver, and you wanted to connect to your server using a web browser, you would put http://hostname.domain.com in the address bar.
-Hostnames can be used for much more than that however.
+For example, if you were to run a web server, and you wanted to connect to your server using a web browser, you would put http://hostname.domain.com in the address bar.
+However, hostnames can be used for much more than that.
 You could also use the same hostname, without http://, to connect to your desktop remotely using software like Windows Remote Desktop.

 Running an FTP server?
 You can use a No-IP hostname for that as well.
 Either put the hostname directly into your FTP client or, if your browser supports it, put ftp://hostname.domain.com into the address bar of the web browser and you will be able to make a connection.